 Final project presentations have been posted to Section V of this website.

+Final grades have now been posted.
 Have a great summer break---you earned it!!!

 The General Information and Syllabus handout is available

 Some of the information in this handout is reproduced here.

 Lectures: Tuesdays and Thursdays, 9:50--11:25 am, ISB 231